 How is it that you are turning back to those weak and miserable principles?
 (Galatians 4:9)

-The two words together—weak and miserable—in the Greek imply things which impoverish us and reduce us to lowly paupers and beggars.
+The two words together in the Greek—weak and miserable—imply things that impoverish us and reduce us to lowly paupers and beggars.
 That’s not a pretty picture!

 Look at the contrast between the princely life and the pauper’s life.

 - Are called sons of God (Galatians 4:6a)

 - Are heirs to God’s Kingdom (4:7)

 Those who don’t follow Christ:

 Why would anyone choose the miserable beggar’s life?